Our Story

 I took it as a sign from Mother Nature herself.

-At The Petal Dispatch, we thrive to provide our farm-fresh flowers for your special occasions, or simply for no occasion at all.
+At The Petal Dispatch, we strive to provide our farm-fresh flowers for your special occasions, or simply for no occasion at all.
 (If you’re buying yourself flowers because they make you happy, we not only encourage it, we are right there with you!)
-Our urban mini micro-farm was built on the love and comfort flowers brought us during a very secluded and reflective time in our lives, and we just want to share that love and our flowers.
+Our urban mini micro-farm was built on the love and comfort flowers brought us during a very secluded and reflective time in our lives, and we just want to share that love and our flowers with our community.

 We sincerely hope that our flowers bring you the immense joy that it brings us as the people who grow them.